dadoalm-cmyk/projeto_salary/README.md

 It can be used as a reconfiguration of the payroll for all employees or a new vision of how to compensate new employees during their hiring. improving the career plan and people management planning with the HR team.

-## Business problem and project objective
+## Business Problem and Project Objective

 ### What is the business problem?